balancer/scaffold-balancer-v3/README.md

 That said, this section outlines how one would use the debug tab to create a pool using a factory contract.

 TODO

+### TODO - 2.4 Interact with your custom pool

+- On the `localhost:3000/pools` page, select your custom pool from the dropdown
+- Review the pool details and composition post pool initialization
+- Try out executing a swap, join, and exit with your custom pool

 ---